jjdevega/Structural-diversity-in-banana-cultivars/README.md

-# Characterising subgenome recombination and chromosomal imbalances (introgressions)
+# Characterising subgenome recombination and chromosomal imbalances (introgressions) using Relative Averaged Alignment (RAA) and Relative Coverage (RC) metrics.

 This repository contains the code used in the analysis of our paper Higgins et al. [citation TBA], where we delimited population structure and clonal lineages in a diversity panel of 188 banana and plantain accessions from the most common cultivars using admixture, principal component, and phylogenetic analyses.